WASA suspends 29 workers

 Water is being rationed all around now especially in Central and South.
 Do you feel that WASA has enough infrastructure in place to take care of the water needs of the country?
 Is it just mismanagement that causes these dry spells or does it boil down to a lack of rainfall or consumers using water in a haphazard manner?

 Today ends the Amnesty offered by WASA for those who had illegal connections including unregistered pools.
 TV 6 reported that it cost up to TT$800 to regularize connections.
 After today WASA says they will be doing regular disconnections of those who do not follow the rules.

 The CEO of WASA resigns and the replacement is Ganga Singh.
 Which direction will WASA go now?
 Will things improve?

-A pause from WASA Water or Lack Thereof to share correct from past times:
+We break from WASA Water or Lack Thereof to share correct from one historian to you:

-Today is: 21st October (GMT), in history on the 21st of October, 1988 AD the following event happened:
+Today is: 26th February (GMT), in history on the 26th of February, 1931 AD the following birth happened:

 Francisco Kroepfl: Composer